Wistory/sdk.android/README.md

 ```

-Add your company token and server url into manifest :
+Add your company token and server url into manifest:

 ```xml
 <meta-data